 All cancer treatments have some toxicity, and CLL patients often go many years, even decades, before actually needing to be treated for their CLL.
-In fact, some 15-20% of CLL patients NEVER need treatment.
-So it is best to avoid possible adverse effects of treatment until the CLL patient clearly needs to be treated.
+In fact, up to 30% of CLL patients NEVER need treatment.
+So, it is best to avoid possible adverse effects of treatment until the CLL exhibits symptoms that indicate the disease needs to be treated.
 Moreover, early treatment with one therapy (chlorambucil) has been shown to actually worsen outcomes.
-No early intervention has yet been shown to improve survival.
+No early intervention has been shown to improve survival.

 Is there a best or preferred treatment for CLL?

 There are currently many different treatments for CLL.
 Your treatment should be personalized to your circumstances.
 There should be no “cookbook” approach to CLL management.
 The best therapy for each patient depends on many factors including the type of CLL, the patient’s age, health status, prognostic and predictive factors and treatment preferences.

 How will my doctor decide which treatment is best for my CLL?